nlofgn/cs358-base-image/_readme.txt

-  - Install Docker desktop (Mac users be careful with Apple silicon vs. prior Intel hardware --- anyone with an Apple M chip should install the Applic silicon version).
+  - Install Docker desktop (Mac users be careful with Apple silicon vs. prior Intel hardware --- anyone with an Apple M chip should install the Apple silicon version).
 Docker desktop is freely available from the following site:

   https://www.docker.com/products/docker-desktop/

+You do not need to create a Docker account, you can simply download and install.
 Once installed, open the app and leave it running.

 #############################################################################